 Comment: I wasn’t as thrilled about this movie.
 I would like to see a Ford transform and beat some Chevy’s!
 [Hmm, that’s actually kind of germane to the discussion.
 There are no links to obnoxious websites in the comment, which is good.
 And, hey, there’s a punctuation error!
 How human!
 Maybe I should let this one through…]

-Except that Ford Lover's website (which his/her name would link to, should the comment be approved) isn't a blog, personal page or even a MySpace/Facebook profile, it's a car dealership4 with a streaming video ad that automatically plays when the page is loaded.
+Except that Ford Lover’s website (which his/her name would link to, should the comment be approved) isn’t a blog, personal page or even a MySpace/Facebook profile, it’s a car dealership 4Sorry, Ford Lover, I’m not going to say which one. with a streaming video ad that automatically plays when the page is loaded.

 Plus, there’s nothing in the actual content of the comments of this nature that really compels me to respond to them.
 I suppose I could start a big GM-versus-Ford back and forth with “Ford Lover”, but for the most part I just don’t see the comment adding much, despite its initial apparent relevance.

-Sadly, the spammers aren't going to abide by this rule; I'll keep seeing the same type of garbage day after day,7 but now I won't hesitate for even a second before I dump it into my spam queue.
-I've established a rule, and that feels good.
+Sadly, the spammers aren’t going to abide by this rule; I’ll keep seeing the same type of garbage day after day, 7Bring it home, baby, make it soon. but now I won’t hesitate for even a second before I dump it into my spam queue.
+I’ve established a rule, and that feels good.

 EDIT: This comment from “Seamus Burns” appeared in my spam queue only a few hours after I wrote the post.
 I didn’t immediately notice that the commentor’s website is a rate-comparison site for hotels in Singapore until after I had read through the comment twice trying to parse it: